Politics set to trump data as Fed hike looks dead cert

 Japan's core consumer prices are seen falling for an eighth straight month in data to be released on Thursday, keeping pressure on the Bank of Japan to maintain its aggressive stimulus package when it meets next month.

 Politics dominates again in France which holds a first round of primaries on Sunday for the centre-right, before the second and final on Nov.
-27. The winner is seen as the most likely next French president.
+27. Former president Nicolas Sarkozy was knocked out of the race; two former prime ministers, Francois Fillon and Alain Juppe, took first and second place and will meet in a run-off on Sunday.
+After the primary, Sarkozy endorsed Fillon, who is favored in the run-off.

-German Chancellor Angela Merkel is also expected to announce on Sunday she plans to run for a fourth term.
+German Chancellor Angela Merkel has announced she plans to run for a fourth term.

 Italians vote on Dec.
 4 in a referendum on constitutional reform being pushed by Prime Minister Matteo Renzi, who has said he will resign if he loses.
 Opinion polls already show a clear lead for the campaign to reject the changes, raising the prospect of political paralysis.